"I am glad that taking part in a trial might help others on their own cancer journey.”

 On your 3rd visit you have more blood samples taken before you have the capsules and again 4 hours afterwards.

-You have an MRI scan in the 3 days before or on the day of your surgery.
+You have an MRI scan or CT scan in the 3 days before or on the day of your surgery.
 This is to see if the size of your cancer has changed since starting treatment.

 You finish taking AMG 319 the day before your surgery.
 You see the doctor 60 days after surgery for